Remote bidding auction

 Please note you will require the following documents in order to proceed:

-- Buying in your sole name – 2 forms of identification, either your passport, driving licence or national insurance number and your debit card details.
+- Buying in your sole name – 2 forms of identification, your national insurance number and your debit card details.

-- Buying in joint names – 2 forms of identification, either the passport, driving licence or national insurance number for each party/parties and your debit card details.
+- Buying in joint names – 2 forms of identification, your national insurance number for each party/parties and your debit card details.

-- Bidding on behalf of someone else – a signed letter of authority, 2 forms of identification, either the passport, driving licence or national insurance number for yourself and the purchaser(s) and your debit card details.
+- Bidding on behalf of someone else – a signed letter of authority, 2 forms of identification, your national insurance number for yourself and the purchaser(s) and your debit card details.

-- Funds being provided by a 3rd party (such as a relative i.e. not including a bank or financial institution) – 2 forms of identification for each party and either their passport, driving licence or national insurance number.
+- Funds being provided by a 3rd party (such as a relative i.e. not including a bank or financial institution) – 2 forms of identification for each party and their national insurance number.

-- Bidding on behalf of a company and you own more than 50% share – certificate of incorporation, company registration number, 2 forms of identification for yourself, either your passport, driving licence or national insurance number and your debit card details.
+- Bidding on behalf of a company and you own more than 50.1% share – certificate of incorporation, company registration number, 2 forms of identification for yourself, your national insurance number and your debit card details.

-- Bidding on behalf of a company and you own less than 50% share – certificate of incorporation, company registration number, personal details for all directors, 2 forms of identification, either the passport, driving licence or national insurance number for yourself and each director and your debit card details.
+- Bidding on behalf of a company and you own less than 50% share – certificate of incorporation, company registration number, personal details for all directors, 2 forms of identification and national insurance number for yourself and each director and your debit card details.

-- Buying and you are a non-UK resident – 2 forms of identification – if supplying your passport you must provide both the front and back pages of it.
-You must also provide either your passport, driving licence or national insurance number and details of your UK Solicitor (who must email us prior to the auction at firstname.lastname@example.org to confirm that they have been instructed to act on your behalf).
+- Buying and you are a non-UK resident – 2 forms of identification and your passport or national insurance number and details of your UK Solicitor (who must email us prior to the auction at email@example.com to confirm that they have been instructed to act on your behalf).
 You will also be required to transfer your deposit (10% of your maximum bid subject to a minimum of £5,000) and the administration fee of £1,440 (inc. Vat) to our client account in cleared funds in advance of the auction (this will be refunded if you are unsuccessful which can take up to 10 working days).

 Please do not proceed unless you have ALL the necessary information to hand as you will NOT be able to complete your application.